How to Write a Coursework - Guidelines from Experts

 - Now you can move on to planning your coursework structure.
 Generally, it includes all the traditional parts — the introduction, body, and conclusion, supplemented by the bibliography and appendices (the latter is not obligatory).
 However, coursework is usually much longer and more voluminous than regular essays, so you need to plan carefully what information to present and where to do it.
 Focus on your plan’s main points and choose facts, quotes, stats, and graphs that are the most relevant to the points under discussion.
 Also, make sure that your ideas are presented in such a way that it is completely clear how each paragraph is related to the previous one.
 Besides, it is essential to stick to the word limit set for your work.
 Thus, you should estimate how many words you can allocate to all sections of your paper lest you exceed the set limit.

-- Many students have an issue with how to start a coursework introduction.
+- Many students have an issue with how to write a coursework introduction.
 A good strategy is to assume that your reader is ignorant of the topic you explore and you need to provide a brief background to put them in the picture.
 In addition to the general context, describe your approach to the problem set and briefly explain how you are going to answer the posed questions.

 - Many students find it challenging to write the conclusion of a coursework, too.
 This is because they have little to no experience summarizing things and tend to merely restate the points dealt with in the introduction and body of the paper.
 On the one hand, your conclusion needs to be related to these parts, but on the other, your primary job should be to sum up your findings in order to provide brief and clear answers to the questions raised in the introduction.
 However, it is always a good idea to give some perspective on your topic for its further exploration or explain what practical use can be derived from your research.